 - 9.5 font size (can be too small for some people)

 - A bit pricey

-The New King James Version Vines Expository Bible provides guided explanations of key passages from Dr. Jerry Vines.
+The New King James Version’s The Vines Expository Bible provides guided explanations of key passages from Dr. Jerry Vines.
 It contains practical teachings from Dr. Vines’s lifetime of teaching in the ministry.
 It will guide readers as they journey along with scriptural truth and gain helpful insights from the Word of God.

-It has a beautiful, soft, genuine leather cover that’s comfortable and soft to hold.
+This study Bible has a beautiful, soft, genuine leather cover that’s comfortable and soft to hold.
 It’s also not too big or bulky compared to other Study Bibles, so it’s easier to carry around.
 Other features include a Topical Index, 66 Book Introductions, NKJV Concordance, and a 10.5 font size (bigger font size).

 The Vines Expository Bible has unique features that help readers present, live, and apply Biblical passages.
 It contains 205 detailed articles from Dr. Vines’ sermons that help you walk through Biblical concepts.
 The notes will help readers reflect on their lives and improve their spiritual connection with God.

 - 148 articles with illustrations for living the Christian life

 - 237 notes that help you see the relevance of Scriptures in your life

 - 311-word studies that illuminate the meaning of keywords in Scripture

 - No verse-by-verse commentaries (only specific parts of the passages)